spacetelescope/crds/docs/users_guide/source/rmap_syntax.rst

 followed by a "selector" section.
 The header provides meta data describing the mapping,  while the selector provides matching rules used to look up the results of the mapping.
-A critical field in the mapping header is the "parkey" field which is a tuple naming the dataset header parameters which are used by the selector to do its lookup.
+A critical field in the mapping header is the "parkey" field which names the dataset header parameters which are used by the selector to do its lookup.

 Pipeline Mappings (.pmap)
 -------------------------